Lonely Graves in Western Australia

 HOME Frank Hann Mudmaps 4WD Page Travellers Page Images Shitting In The Bush Lonely Graves My Nissan Contact Us

 During many years of travelling the bush, I have come across the sad and lonely graves of many people.
-I am left pondering the tragedy that resulted in a burial in these often extremley isolated places, and I am continually amazed at the dedication displayed by those who made the effort to erect a monument.
+I am left pondering the tragedy that resulted in a burial in these often extremely isolated places, and I am continually amazed at the dedication displayed by those who made the effort to erect a monument.
 For me this dedication is epitomised by the headstone for Fred Savory at Burrumbar.
 Fred died in 1901 and the headstone was erected by "his faithful mate" Bob Towers.
 When I first went to this site around 2000, it was hard to locate and we had GPS, air con in 4WD vehicles and cold beer in the fridge, a vast difference to the conditions in 1901.
-It is this "mateship" that is hard to define but is none the less an intergal part of being Australian.
+It is this "mateship" that is hard to define but is none the less an integral part of being Australian.

-The link below will take you to a collection of photos taken of lonely graves in the bush.
+The links below will take you to a collection of photos taken of lonely graves in the bush.
 It represents a very small number of those that are scattered throughout the whole state.
 Many have fallen into disrepair and hundreds have vanished altogether.
 Yet others have been restored in memory of those that perished and each one has a tale to tell, if only it could be told.

 It is important that these be recorded, if only for the completeness of history.